habibtalib/belich/README.md

 - Redesign the front-end with all the lesson from: https://refactoringui.com/
 - Refactoring all the code, because I am just writting code...
 - Complete the fields types:
-    + DependsOn fields (waiting for Livewire)
+    + DependsOn fields
     + Maps.
 - Create the relationship fields.
 - Writting test...
 I know but...
 - Preset cards.
-- Removing all jquery and start with Livewire.
+- Index search.
 ...